Building an incident response framework for your enterprise

 Working together, the framework suggests logical elements that should be included in a plan.
 A plan includes those elements, as well as elements of mission, services, people, process, technology and facilities.

-With these distinctions in mind, it helps to understand three of the most well-known incident response frameworks to determine the best approach for your organization.
+With these distinctions in mind, it helps to understand four of the most well-known incident response frameworks to determine the best approach for your organization.

 Preparation includes the following: